 What are the specificities of Château Kirwan?

-Château Kirwan, formerly known as La Salle, changed hands several times.
-Indeed, bought by an English merchant, it was later taken over by his son-in-law, Marc Kirwan, who bequeathed his name to it in 1775.
-The city of Bordeaux then became the owner in 1905 before putting it up for auction.
+Chateau Kirwan, formerly called La Salle, has changed hands several times.
+It was bought by an English wine merchant and then taken over by his son-in-law, Marc Kirwan, who bequeathed his name to it in 1775.
+Then, the city of Bordeaux became the owner in 1905 before putting it up for auction.
 It was Daniel and Georges Guestier, owners of Beychevelle, who bought the estate.

-- Château Kirwan from the oldest vines
+Château Kirwan from the oldest vines

-Château Kirwan, constantly in search of excellence, offers wine tastings where depth, balance, elegance and power are the key words.
+Chateau Kirwan is constantly striving for excellence and offers wines for tasting where depth, balance, elegance and power are the key words.

 What are the best years of Château Kirwan?

 Château Kirwan 2005

 Chateau Kirwan 2009

 Find our best vintages of Château Kirwan on Comptoir du Millésimes.

 Our other great chateaux of the AOC Margaux in stock